Julius Eisenstein: Hebraist and historian

 Eisenstein loved Hebrew and established America's first society for the Hebrew language, Shoharei Sfat Ever.
 He was also the first to translate the Constitution of the United States into Hebrew and Yiddish (New York, 1891).
 Other early writings of his are Ma'amarei BaMasoret, ib.
 1897, and The Classified Psalter (Pesukei dezimra), a Hebrew text with a new translation (1899).
 He also attempted to translate and explain a modified text of the Shulchan Aruch.

 In HaModi'a laHadashim (New York) for 1901, he published, under the title LeDorot Golei Russiya b'America, a sketch of the history of Russo-Jewish emigration to America.
 His History of the First Russo-American Jewish Congregation appeared in No. 9 of the Publications of the American Jewish Historical Society, in 1901.

 Primary works

-Eisenstein was a scholar of extraordinarily broad learning.
-He contributed more than 150 entries to the 1901–1906 Jewish Encyclopedia, from which much of the above biography was based, and he authored thousands of articles in newspapers, journals, encyclopedias, and anthologies.
+Eisenstein contributed more than 150 entries to the 1901–1906 Jewish Encyclopedia, from which much of the above biography was based, and he authored thousands of articles in newspapers, journals, encyclopedias, and anthologies.

 His memories are contained in a 1929 volume called Otzar Zikhronotai (אוצר זיכרונותי).

 Other works, most of which can be downloaded at HebrewBooks.org are as follows: